iced-rs/book/src/the-runtime.md

 ## The Ice Wizard
-"That's cool and all", you say, "but I am not a wizard and I still have no clue of how to run the counter interface I wrote!"
+"That's cool and all", you say, "but I am not a wizard and I still have no clue of how to run the counter interface I wrote.
+I have things to count!"

-Fair enough! iced implements a runtime very similar to the one we just built.
+Fair enough! iced implements a very similar runtime to the one we just built.
 It comes bundled with its own magic[^magic]—so you don't need to worry about learning the dark arts yourself.

 If we want to run our `Counter`, all we have to do is call [`run`]: